Mexico, Ecuador and Venezuela particularly hit by oil slump among Latam producers

 MEXICO CITY, April 21 (Reuters) - Prices of key Latin American crude grades plunged this week following the crash in benchmark crude futures, aggravating an already-weak market that has seen very few spot sales throughout April, traders told Reuters on Tuesday.

-Brent crude futures LCOc1 plunged 25% on Tuesday to their lowest level in nearly two decades, a day after panicked traders sent U.S. West Texas Intermediate CLc1 oil to minus-$40 per barrel due to a massive supply glut and a 30% collapse in demand due to the coronavirus pandemic.
+Brent crude futures LCOc1 plunged 25% on Tuesday to their lowest level in nearly two decades, a day after panicked traders sent U.S. West Texas Intermediate CLc1 oil to minus-$40 per barrel because of a massive supply glut and a 30% collapse in demand due to the coronavirus pandemic.
+O/R

-Latin America exports some 5 million barrels per day of mostly heavy crude, with its largest buyers in the U.S. Gulf Coast.
-About half of its sales is through long-term supply contracts, while the other half is through spot trades on the open market.
+Latin America exports some 5 million barrels per day (bpd) of mostly heavy crude, with its largest buyers in the U.S. Gulf Coast.
+About half of its sales are through long-term supply contracts, while the other half are through spot trades on the open market.

 The heavy grades are suited for refining into diesel, which saw higher consumption than gasoline early in the pandemic because trucking deliveries continued even as consumers stopped driving.
 However, diesel inventories have been rising of late in the United States as demand has dropped.